Shots fired in the US-EU war over digital censorship

 The Trump administration risks opening a dangerous new front in the battle of real-world consequences for online action

-The Trump administration’s bellicosity towards Europe took a sharp turn last week, with the sudden State Department announcement that multiple European Union citizens have been barred from entering the country for allegedly working to censor American content online.
-The now-banned “leading figures of the global censorship-industrial complex” were part of “organized efforts to coerce American platforms to punish American viewpoints they oppose,” said Secretary of State Marco Rubio on X. In response, the European Union has warned it would retaliate against any “unjustified measures” imposed, and was seeking clarification from the Trump administration.
+The Trump administration’s bellicosity toward Europe has taken a sharp turn, with the sudden State Department announcement that multiple European Union citizens have been barred from entering the country for allegedly working to censor American content online.
+The now-banned “leading figures of the global censorship-industrial complex” are part of “organized efforts to coerce American platforms to punish American viewpoints they oppose,” said Secretary of State Marco Rubio on X. In response, the EU has warned it will retaliate against any “unjustified measures.”
+And all the while, digital denizens on both sides of the Atlantic are left to wonder if, and how, the international internet can be regulated at all.

 ‘Extraterritorial overreach’